richard-scryber/scryber.core/docs/drawing_fonts.rst

 .. image:: images/drawingfontsStyles.png

 .. warning:: If the bold or italic variants are not available as a font, by default, an exception will be raised.
-    e.g. There is no bold variant of 'Segoe UI Light' as you might understand.
+    e.g. There is no bold variant of 'Segoe UI Light' as you might understand

 Font Decoration